FranchuFranchu/kelili/README.md

 }

 enum AccountResult {
-  Ok { transaction: Message, state: Account }
+  Ok { transaction: Message, update: Account }
   Error { message: Any }
 }

 Account = Fn(msg: Message) -> AccountResult
 ```
-The returned `AccountResult.state` of the account is the new state of the account after the transaction has been carried out. `error` will be returned when verifying the transaction fails.
+The returned `AccountResult.update` of the account is the new state of the account after the transaction has been carried out. `error` will be returned when verifying the transaction fails.

 CatCoin marks and returns a transaction after verifying it.
 Each `Receive` message references a block with a `Send` transaction that must be marked by the original CatCoin smart contract.
 This is an equivalent to Nano's `link`.